timescale/docs/api/administration.md

 Returns the background [telemetry][telemetry] string sent to Timescale servers.

-If telemetry is disabled, it sends the string that would be sent if telemetry were enabled.
+If telemetry is turned off, it sends the string that would be sent if telemetry were enabled.

 ### Sample usage